freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/flippers.md

 This is basically the bounciness of the flipper rubber.
 Since real rubber is less bouncy when it is hit at a higher velocity, the Falloff parameter allows decreasing the elasticity for faster impacts.
 A value of 0 for falloff means no falloff, i.e., elasticity does not depend on velocity, and a value of 1.0 means that elasticity is halved at an impact velocity of 1 m/s.

-Good defaults for elasticity seem to be 0.8-0.9, with a falloff of 0.3.

 #### Friction

 This describes how much the rubber "grips" the ball.
 This value is very important for enabling center shots on the playfield with a moving ball, as well as backhands.
 In general it affects the aiming on all shots, but also makes a spinning ball deflect off the flipper in the proper direction.

-A good default seems to be 0.8.

 #### Return Strength Ratio

 This is the force of the return spring which pulls the flipper back down, relative to the solenoid force which pulls the flipper forward.
 For instance, at 0.10, the force of the return spring will be 1/10th of that of the solenoid.
 Due to how acceleration and velocity work, the time the flipper needs to return to its home position is about three times longer than that for the forward stroke in this example (square root of 10, to be precise).

 If you make this smaller, not only will the flipper return slower, but it will also pick up less speed if you briefly release the flipper and then press it again since it has less time to accelerate.
 A smaller value therefore makes it easier to do flipper tricks which involve light taps, such as cradle separations and flick passes.

-Try the range 0.07-0.10 to start with and experiment from there.

 #### Coil Ramp Up